muhme/joomla-branches-tester/README.md

 scripts/graft 51 pgsql ~/Downloads/Joomla_5.1.3-Stable-Full_Package.zip
 ```

-After grafting, you can do everything except running `scripts/pull` (which will be skipped),
+After grafting, you can do everything except running `scripts/pull` (which will be skipped).
-such as switching the database variant, changing the PHP version, installing the Joomla Patch Tester,
+You can switching the database variant, changing the PHP version, installing the Joomla Patch Tester,
 or running Joomla System Tests.
 Grafting can also be done multiple times. :smile:

 What distinguishes a grafted Joomla from a standard package-installed Joomla?